unghee/Human-Activity-Classification/README.md

 ## Running the project

 There are different classifiers and configuration types provided in this repository.

 ### Classifier type
 There are three classifier types:
 1. CNN-based spectrogram classifier (Frequency-Encoding, our method)
 2. Feature-based classifiers (Heuristic)
 Among Feature-based classifiers you can choose either `LDA` or `SVM` by specifiying the classifiers within the function parameter `classifier` in `def run_classifier`.
 3. Random Classifier.

 ### Configuration type
 There are two configuration type: 1.
 Generic 2.
 Mode-specific.

 ### Cross Validation type (subject dependencies)
 There are two cross-validation type: 1.
 Subject Independent, 2.
 Subject Dependent (Leave-one-out cross validation).

 You can choose which classifier and configuration to use by running different python files.
 ```
 python3 [Classifier Type]/[Classifier Configuration]_[Subject Dependedcy].py
 ```

 For example, Frequency-Encoding (spectrogram) type and generic configuration and subject independent case, run

 ```
 python3 Freq-Encoding/train_freq_loo.py
 ```
 ### Laterality and Modality
 The laterlity and modality can be chosen changing the parameter `modes` and `sensors` in `def run_classifier`.
 User can specifiy one of three types of laterality `bilateral`,`ipsilateral`,`contralateral` and different combniations of sensor modalities `imu`,`emg`,`goin`.

+## Implementing Custom Dataset
+The general outline to creating your own PyTorch Dataset can be found [here](https://pytorch.org/tutorials/beginner/data_loading_tutorial.html).
+In order for the Dataset to interface with a particular classifier and configuration, the \__getitem__ method must return a tuple containing some or all of the following:

+1. Data: For CNN classifiers must be 10x50 FloatTensor.
+For all other classifiers must be 1xn NumPy array.
+2. Label: For CNN classifiers must be 1x1 FloatTensor.
+For all other classifiers must be 1x1 NumPy array.
+3. SteadyStateFlag: 1 when current label matches label of previous data point.
+0 if they differ.
+Used for transitional vs steady-state accuracy analysis.
+4. PreviousLabel: Only implemented for Mode-specific configurations or Random classifiers.
+Label of previous data point.

 ## Authors
 Ung Hee Lee
 Mechanical Engineering
 University of Michigan
 unghee@umich.edu

 Rishi Patel
 Electrical and Computer Engineering
 University of Michigan
 patelris@umich.edu

 Justin Bi
 Electrical and Computer Engineering
 University of Michigan
 bijustin@umich.edu